Constructive Dismissal & Settlement Agreements

 It can be very difficult to prove because employment tribunals believe that it is only in extreme circumstances that someone feels forced to leave employment.
 The classic extreme example is not being paid your wages, or being physically assaulted.
 There are so many permutations but they all involved having your working life made so difficult that you feel no option but to leave.

+You need to have clear evidence to make a constructive dismissal claim.
 Unfortunately only around 5% of claims of constructive dismissal succeed in the employment tribunal.
-The main reason is that tribunals decide that there is insufficient evidence that the employer’s conduct was so bad that leaving was the only option (instead of, for example, submitting a grievance).
-So, if your employer puts you on a performance improvement plan, for example, this is not an excuse to quit.
-Stick it out!
+The main reason is that tribunals decide that there is insufficient evidence to show that the employer’s conduct was so bad that leaving was the only option (instead of, for example, submitting a grievance).
+So, if your employer puts you on a performance improvement plan, for example, this is unlikely to be considered as justification for you to resign – a Tribunal would expect you to stick it out!